-As a fun and informational part, visualise the traffic while scanning to see the underground mayhem.
+As a fun and informational part, visualize the traffic while scanning to see the underground mayhem.

-I have installed Etherape in kali to visualise.
+I have installed Etherape in kali to visualize.
 You can use Wireshark or any other visualizers.

 However, if you have multiple scans or different scans which required to be paused, it creates a clash.
 So after you pause, make sure to rename the file or to run different instances in different folders.